Alexandre Falguière: Biography

 Falguière was born in Toulouse.
-A pupil of the École des Beaux-Arts, he won the Prix de Rome in 1859; he was awarded the medal of honor at the Paris Salon in 1868 and was appointed Officer of the Legion of Honor in 1878.
+A pupil of the École des Beaux-Arts, he won the Prix de Rome in 1859; he was awarded the medal of honor at the Paris Salon of 1868 and was appointed Officer of the Legion of Honor in 1878.

-Falguière's first bronze statue of importance was Le Vainqueur au Combat de Coqs (Victor of the Cockfight) (1864), and Tarcisius the Christian Boy-Martyr followed in 1867; both were exhibited in the Luxembourg Museum and are now in the Musée d'Orsay.
+Falguière's first bronze statue of importance was The Victor of the Cockfight (1864), and Tarcisius the Christian Boy-Martyr followed in 1867; both were exhibited in the Luxembourg Museum and are now in the Musée d'Orsay.
 His more important monuments are those to Admiral Courbet (1890) at Abbeville and the famous Joan of Arc.
-Other works include Eve (1880), Diana (1882 and 1891), Woman and Peacock (a. k. a.
+Other works include Eve (1880), Diana (1882 and 1891), Woman and Peacock (a.k.a.
 Juno and The Peacock), and The Poet, astride his Pegasus spreading wings for flight.
 He sculpted The Dancer, based on Cléo de Mérode which today is also in the Musée d'Orsay.

 In 1870 he helped create the snow sculpture, La statue de la Résistance.